Char2sGu/angularity/docs/src/content/core/type-container/index.md

 // `Payload` is `{ id: string }`.
 ```

-A typical use case of type containers is to infer generics from a mix of tangible values and type information:
+A typical use case of type containers is to infer generics from a mix of tangible values and type containers:

 ```ts
 declare function createActionFactory<N extends string, P extends object>(